-A low-grade temperature is very common within the first few days of surgery.
+• A low-grade temperature is very common within the first few days of surgery.
 This can often be treated with getting out of bed in a sitting or standing position, deep breathing and coughing to clear the lungs.
 If fevers, pain or swelling continue, please call.

-BRACE AMBULATION
+• BRACE AMBULATION

 - Elevate the operative leg above the level of your heart as much as possible during the first week.
 This will help with pain and swelling.
-Elevate leg with a couple of pillows placed under your ankle/foot (to keep the knee from sitting in a flexed position). - Your leg will be placed in a brace postoperatively.
-You will need to wear this brace at all times except when you are doing your exercises.
-It should be locked in full extension (0 degrees) until your first postoperative visit. - While in the recovery room, the support staff will instruct you in putting on and taking off your brace, ambulating, climbing stairs, and other activities of daily life.
+Elevate leg with a couple of pillows placed under your ankle/foot (to keep the knee from sitting in a flexed position). - Your leg will be placed in the Bledsoe brace postoperatively.
+You will need to wear this brace at all times.
+It should be locked in full extension (0 degrees) until your first postoperative visit with Dr. Maak. - While in the recovery room, the nursing staff will instruct you in putting on and taking off your brace, ambulating, climbing stairs, and other activities of daily life.
 Listen to them carefully. - Home CPM please use for 2 hours, 3 times per day without the brace.
-Reapply the brace immediately after the CPM session

-0 You will be ambulating with your brace.
-You must use your crutches.
-Toe Touch Weight-bearing (TTWB)
+Reapply the brace immediately after the CPM session - You will be ambulating with your brace.
+You must use your crutches. - Weight Bearing as Tolerated (with brace locked in extension) Toe Touch Weight Bearing